QBladeOcean/QBladeOceanDocs/docs/source/src/user/bem/bem.rst

 Rotor BEM
 ---------
 In the *Rotor BEM* submodule, the user can carry out rotor blade simulations over a range of tip speed ratios (TSRs).
-A rotor simulation can only be defined when at least one rotor blade is present in the database (see :ref:`Blade Design Module`).
+A rotor simulation can only be defined when at least one rotor blade is present in the database (see :ref:`Blade Design Overview`).
 When defining a rotor simulation in the *Analysis Settings* box, the user can select the desired corrections (:ref:`Corrections`) to the BEM algorithm and the simulation parameters.
 Once a simulation is defined, the user can select a range of TSRs, and the incremental step for the simulation.

 A rotor simulation is always carried out with dimensionless arguments.
 The freestream velocity is assumed to be uniform and the rotor radius is normalized for